devopsgroup-io/catapult/README.md

 ## Services Setup ##

-Catapult uses several third-party services to pull everything off - below is a list of the required services and sign-up and configuration steps.
+Catapult is built with a distributed services model, below are the required third-party services and their sign-up and configuration steps.

 Service | Description | Monthly Cost
 --------|-------------|-------------